rodlie/cyan/docs/Format.md

 cyan-image.miff[1] MIFF 1024x1024 1024x1024+0+0 8-bit TrueColor sRGB 8.02099MiB 0.020u 0:00.019
 ```

 As you can see the project contains two images.
-But in Cyan our project ony has one layer.
-That's because the first image (0) is our "canvas".
-This image defines the project name, dimensions, bit depth, color space, ICC profile etc. The actual image data from the "canvas" should always be ignored.
+But in Cyan our project ony has one layer (image).
+That's because the first image (0) is our project canvas.
+This image defines the project name, dimensions, bit depth, color space, ICC profile etc. The actual image data from the project canvas should be empty and always be ignored.

-To get more information from the "canvas" we can use ``-verbose`` when inspecting:
+To get more information from the project canvas we can use ``-verbose`` when inspecting:

 ```
 $ magick identify -verbose cyan-image.miff[0]
 ```

 This will output a lot of information.
-The only difference between a normal MIFF and a MIFF from Cyan is additional properties.
+The only difference between a vanilla MIFF and a MIFF created in Cyan is additional properties.

 ```
 $ magick identify -verbose cyan-image.miff[0]